aiotmlwtf/00/nanobootstrap.md

 # -it				run in interactive mode
 # --rm			delete the container when finished
 # --runtime nvidia 	use the NVIDIA container runtime while running the l4t-base container

+# --device  mount additional devices
-# -v 				mounting directory, also used to mount host’s X11 display in the container filesystem to render video output
+# -v 				mounting directory, bind mount directories and files, also used to mount host’s X11 display in the container filesystem to render video output

 # r32.3.1 	tag for the image corresponding to the l4t release 32.3.1
 # -d				daemonize
-# --device  mount additional devices
-# -v 				bind mount directories and files

 ```